Supplier agreements are key to commercial growth – how can automation make that end-to-end process easier to manage?

 Excel.
 Export your contract data into a spreadsheet so you can easily share insights with other teams in the business.

 Calendar integrations.
 Stay ahead of the game with upcoming dates and deadlines

 Business intel tools.
 Integrate tools like Looker and Tableau to handle all your contract data effectively.

 Automate your supplier agreements with Juro

 Is managing supplier agreements a pain point for your business?
-If your contract process involves multiple systems, with no oversight and a lack of version control, try Juro for free.
+If your contract process involves multiple systems, with no oversight and a lack of version control, try Juro.